dalvangriebler/NPB-CPP/README.md

-# Warning: this project was migrated to [NPB-CPP](https://github.com/GMAP/NPB-CPP)
+# Warning: this project is continued at [NPB-CPP](https://github.com/GMAP/NPB-CPP)

-We are happy to announce that both NPB Kernels and pseudo-application are available at our new repository [NPB-CPP](https://github.com/GMAP/NPB-CPP).
+## We are happy to announce that both NPB Kernels and pseudo-application are available at our new repository [NPB-CPP](https://github.com/GMAP/NPB-CPP).

 This was our first work on NAS Parallel Benchmark (NPB) suite and many other works are now continuing this project in many different ways.